malcolmessaid/lish/CONTRIBUTING.md

 ## Testing
 * I do not have unit tests written.
 * To test the code you've written.
 Go to chrome://extensions.
 Click 'Load unpacked extension' and open the repo folder.
 Every time you make a change you'll have to reload this page to update the extension.
 * Do your tests on a simple webpage at first.
-I have written test.html for that purpsoe.
+I have written test.html for that purpose.
 * To highlight: Right click and choose the 'highlight' option.
 Use test.html and make sure it works highlighting any combination of those divs.
 It should highlight the selection Red.